 Veganuary: a global plant-based pledge

 The first Veganuary pledge, held in 2014, saw 3300 people take part.
-During the 2020 campaign, more than 400,000 people in 192 countries took the pledge to try a vegan diet, and the campaign has also received the backing of celebrities like Paul McCartney, Ricky Gervais, Chrissie Hynde, Alicia Silverstone and – ironically – Meat Loaf.
+Last year, Veganuary saw an even bigger increase, with more than 629,000 people worldwide signing up to try vegan and more than 800 new vegan products launched.
+The campaign has also received the backing of celebrities like Paul McCartney, Ricky Gervais, Chrissie Hynde, Alicia Silverstone and – ironically – Meat Loaf.

 Making an impact